Skip to main content

 }

 Only use this method for values that you are happy to commit to your repository as plaintext.
-For sensitive values such as access tokens, use encrypted secrets.
+For sensitive values such as access tokens, use development environment secrets.

 The environment variable will be set within your editor's remote server process, and will be available for sub-processes of that remote server process, such as terminals and debugging sessions.
 However, the variable will not be available more broadly inside the container.
 This method is useful if you don't need the environment variable to be set for other background processes that run at startup, and if you are using a premade image and don't have or want a custom Dockerfile.